Mihaszki/movie-actors-matcher/README.md

 ### Runnig frontend
 * Install node packages with `npm install`
 * Run in locally with `ng serve` or build it with `ng build`
-* You can edit API url in `backend.config.ts` file

 ### Runnig backend
 * Install node packages with `npm install`